 At Criteo, we surveyed more than 1,000 senior marketing executives around the world—including those in the US, UK, France, Germany, Italy, Spain, Australia, Japan, South Korea, and India—and half confirmed that more than 20% of their digital marketing budget was spent on paid video in 2020.
 More than a third (34%) said their paid video budget is likely to increase in 2021.2

-Online video (OLV) advertising is an engaging ad format commonly used for broad brand awareness campaigns, but it’s also becoming accepted as a performance solution with the use of new features and full-funnel measurement.
 As consumers experience digital fatigue and their attention spans become even shorter, video ads can capture their attention across every channel and device they use and drive them through the path to purchase.
+From delivering captivating messaging to targeted audiences to retargeting previous shoppers with enticing call-to-action reminders, OLV advertising is a powerful creative tool to promote products, services, or brands.

 In this guide, we have five rules to follow to build the most effective OLV advertising strategy as well as video ad examples for every stage of the customer journey.